stuh84/ccie-rs-notes/quick-notes/ospf.md

 **Stubby**
 * ABR with highest RID performs type 7 to 5 translation
+ * When router forced to pick forward address for type 7, preference to routers internal address, otherwise routers active stub network address
+ * avoids extra hops that may happen when transit networks address used
+ * Forward Address seen in LSA Output
+ * Newest enabled OSPF loopback IP, then newest enabled non loopback for transit stub
 * NSSA does not default auto gen, `area ID nssa default-information-originate`
 * NSSA-TS does